Iman-adams/poe-part1/README.md

 # Student Information: ST10464928; Adams, I
 # Project Overview: Proposal Content
 # Website Goals and Objectives:
-   Goals:
-    •	Create an online archive of authentic Cape Malay recipes.
-    •	Promote cultural education through food history and traditions.
-    •	Provide resources for people to learn and cook Cape Malay meals at home.
-    •	Use storytelling and community engagement to keep traditions alive.
+Goals:Create an online archive of authentic Cape Malay recipes.
+Promote cultural education through food history and traditions.
+Provide resources for people to learn and cook Cape Malay meals at home.
+Use storytelling and community engagement to keep traditions alive.
+Key Performance indicators.
+Measure success through community engagement, share, visits and recipe downloads.
-   Key Performance indicators
-    •	Measure success through community engagement, share, visits and recipe downloads.
 # Proposed Website Features and Functionality
 The website will be designed to be an immersive cultural experience, combining delicious recipes with educational content.
   •	Homepage: An eye-catching introduction on the purpose of the site, mission, and a prominent “Start Cooking” button to guide users to the recipe library.
   •	Recipe library: the central hub of the website, it will be a compressive online archive of recipes, categorised for easy navigation: o	Main Dishes (e.g., chicken curry, bredie)